 - Simulate and evaluate the wear performance of your new bearing materials

-- Compare a new design with an existing one
+- Compare an innovative design with an existing one

 - Outsource your orthopaedic implant wear testing to accelerate new product developments and avoid in-house delays

-- Find a supplier that can provide a comprehensive service and the full suite of information you require for your regulatory submission
+- Find a supplier that can supply a comprehensive service and the full suite of information you require for your regulatory submission

-Using a combination of techniques we offer analysis of debris generated through wear testing.
-In addition to following the ASTM standard, using SEM evaluation to provide qualitative information, we also use laser diffraction techniques to gather more detailed, quantitative information, such as chemical analysis to understand the composition of the particles, and particle size distribution.
+Using a combination of techniques, we offer analysis of debris generated through wear testing.
+In addition to following the ASTM standard, using SEM (Scanning Electron Microscope) evaluation to supply qualitative information, we also use laser diffraction techniques to gather more detailed, quantitative information, such as chemical analysis to understand the composition of the particles and particle size distribution.

-We provide real understanding of what is happening at the interface between your materials using our advanced surface science techniques and expert analysis.
+We supply real understanding of what is happening at the interface between your materials using our advanced surface science techniques and expert analysis.